 Automatic enrolment if you’re 21 or under

 Automatic enrolment only applies to workers aged 22 or over.
-But if you’re younger than that, as long as you’re earning £5,824 or more, you can still opt in and benefit from extra money from your employer.
+But if you’re younger, as long as you’re earning £6,240 or more (in tax year 2021/22), you can still opt in and benefit from extra money from your employer.

 Start early if you can